 To move a piece, you can drag it with the left mouse button, or you can click the left mouse button once on the piece, then once more on the destination square.
 To drop a new piece on a square (when applicable), press the middle or the right mouse button over the square and select from the pop-up menu.
 In cases where you can drop either a white or black piece, use the middle button (or shift+right) for white and the right button (or shift+middle) for black.
 When you are playing a bughouse game on an Internet Chess Server, a list of the off-board pieces that each player has available is shown in the window title after the player's name; in addition, the piece menus show the number of pieces available of each type.
-From version 4.3.14 on, it is also possible in crazyhouse, bughouse or shogi to dag and drop pieces to the board from the holdings squares displayed next to the board.
+From version 4.3.14 on, it is also possible in crazyhouse, bughouse or shogi to drag and drop pieces to the board from the holdings squares displayed next to the board.
+This latter method for dropping pieces during a game is preferred, and the piece-drop menu is now deprecated (except for editing a position).
+Although the old behavior can still be selected through a command-line option, the default function of the right mouse button is to display the position the chess program thinks it will end up in, while moving the mouse vertically with this button pressed will step through the principal variation to show how this position will be reached.
+Lines of play displayed in the engine-output window an similarly be played out on the board, by right-clicking on them.